772-528-5839 [email protected]

 I’ve heard of something called Millipede Burn

 Most Millipedes in Florida are generally not dangerous.
 Their primary mechanism of defense is to curl up into a tight ball, protecting their legs and softer underbelly.
 They do however have the ability to produce mild toxins meant to deter predators.
-Your dog would be unlikely to consume a millipede due to its fowl taste, but in the event, serious medical consequences appear to be rare.
+Your dog would be unlikely to consume a millipede due to its foul taste, but in the event, serious medical consequences appear to be rare.
 You may, however, want to seek the advice of a veterinarian if you believe your pet has consumed a millipede.

 If a crushed millipede should come in contact with your skin – such as stepping on one barefoot – you may become affected by something called “Millipede Burn”.
 This is essentially a chemical burn caused by toxins released from the crushed millipede.
 The severity of this condition will depend on the species of millipede and the duration of contact.